TeenQuotes/api-documentation/endpoints/quotes/GET_quotes.md

 ## Requires authentication
 * A valid access token must be provided in **access_token** parameter.

+The `access_token` should be sent using an HTTP header like so:

+     Authorization: access_token

+An example call with CURL:

+     curl --header "Authorization: ZllAle9NZ11FkMyX5xm0evswWOTinrr5I26uLcGB" https://api.teen-quotes.com/v1/quotes

 ## Parameters
 All parameters are optional.
 If you don't provide these parameters the default values will be used: